 Paterno was fired just days after the scandal exploded following Sandusky's arrest.
 The Penn State Board of Trustees criticized him for not doing more to stop Sandusky after McQueary's report.
 He was diagnosed with lung cancer and died eight weeks later.

-Schultz, Penn State's senior vice president for finance and business when Sandusky was arrested, is charged with perjury and failure to report abuse.
+quicklist: 6 title:Gary Schultz text: Schultz, Penn State's senior vice president for finance and business when Sandusky was arrested, is charged with perjury and failure to report abuse.
 He had retired in 2009, but held the senior vice president job on an interim basis at the time of his arraignment.
 Schultz was allowed to retire again and Penn State is paying for his legal defense.
-His lawyer has also said he will take the fifth amendment if called to testify in Sandusky's trial.
+His lawyer has also said he will take the fifth amendment if called to testify in Sandusky's trial. media: 14926276

 He is on a witness list for Sandusky's trial.